Dementias Platform UK

 In addition to the core funding for DPUK, the further award of £37 million has been used to establish three national networks for imaging, informatics and stem cell biology to significantly enhance the UK’s research capacity in the dementias.
 This funding was enhanced by two MRC partnership grants in March 2016 and provides £2 million to resource the stem cell and imaging networks.

 PET/MRI scanners have been installed at five universities (Cambridge, Edinburgh, Imperial College London, Manchester and Newcastle), with a sharing of resources and expertise to facilitate the development of harmonised operating protocols for efficient multi-centre studies.

-An integrated informatics environment has been established to bring together cohort and linkage data for the 2 million DPUK participants and help to coordinate the use of imaging and tissue sample resources for experimental medicine studies.
+An integrated informatics environment has been established to bring together cohort and linkage data for the 3 million plus DPUK participants and help to coordinate the use of imaging and tissue sample resources for experimental medicine studies.

 The stem cell network comprises coordinated programmes for the immortalisation of selected cell lines, high-throughput genome editing and detailed cell phenotyping.

 DPUK is an ambitious public-private partnership linking a number of industry partners with a UK-wide network of academic excellence.
 Both industry and academic elements are crucial for its success, providing a valuable combination of skills and resources.